 If Madden stands, the industry will likely have to undergo some structural changes in either how loans are funded, the rate charged borrowers or the amount of post-sale involvement a bank must retain.
 To hear Lending Club’s position on this case, check out “Renaud Laplanche on Madden v.
 Midland“.

-What are potential different outcomes of the Madden v Midland ruling?
+What are the potential different outcomes of the Madden v Midland ruling?

 - The most dramatic outcome of the ruling would be the complete forfeiture of the borrower’s loan balance–an immediate charge-off of all loans with interest rates greater than the applicable usury limit.